MeStess0/odin-recipes/README.md

 # Testing
-This is the firs project from The Odin Project
+This is the firs project from The Odin Project.